 Other Useful Contacts

-Association of Residents of Costa Rica, Box 1191-1007 Centro Colón, San José; tel. +506 2233-8068; e-mail: email@example.com; website: www.arcr.net.
+Association of Residents of Costa Rica, Box 1191-1007 Centro Colón, San José; tel. +(506) 4052-4052; email: email@example.com; website: www.arcr.net.
 There’s hardly an expat in the country who doesn’t know of the Association of Residents of Costa Rica.
 The ARCR is a non-profit arm of Casa Canada, a company that sells a wide range of services to foreigners who live in Costa Rica or who are considering a move to the country.

 Embassies and Consulates

 Editor’s Note: This is just a partial list of International Living’s contacts in Costa Rica, provided to you free of charge.
-We have included many more contacts in IL’s Costa Rica: The Owner’s Manual.
+We have included many more contacts in IL’s Escape to Costa Rica: Everything You Need to Know to Retire Better, Invest Well, and Enjoy the Good Life for Less.
 See here for more information.

 This special guide covers real estate, retirement and more in Costa Rica and is yours free when you sign up for our IL postcards below.